strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 EXPOSE 80
 ```

-Then building and pushing the image to a container registry
+Then building and pushing the image to a container registry:
 ```
 # When building, tag the image with the name of a container registry
 # that is accessible by the Kubernetes cluster.